crypto-org-chain/chain-docs/docs/wallets/README.md

 # Wallets

 There are three wallet options available for you to manage your funds and interact with Crypto.com chain.
 They are
-- ClientCLI
-- Sample Wallet
+- chain-maind
 - ClientRPC

-## ClientCLI
+## chain-maind

-ClientCLI is a command line interface version of the wallet client.
-It supports most of the operations including wallet management, funds transfer and basic staking operations.
+chain-maind is a command line interface version of the client.
+It supports most of the operations including key management, funds transfer and baic staking operations.

-## Sample Chain Wallet

-Sample Chain Wallet is a sample wallet client with graphical user interface.
-It supports wallet management and funds transfer.

 ## ClientRPC